-If you are used to PC-based programs such as Adobe Photoshop or Illustrator with advanced layer systems, you will be familiar with the Layers panel built right into Procreate.
+If you are used to PC-based programs such as Adobe Photoshop or Illustrator with advanced layer systems, it will be easy to learn How to Use Layers in Procreate.

 Layers allow you to create pieces of your design separately from the others, which then allows you to edit each component of your design independently.
 Plus, you can use clipping masks and alpha lock with your layers to allow for easier editing.

 Layers are a HUGE design capability that professionals look for – and it’s important for crafters if you want to create cut files for Cricut Design Space and Silhouette Studio.

 Procreate is designed to work with all of the engineering behind the Apple Pencil.
 The Apple Pencil is so much more than a regular pencil, and Procreate really allows it to shine.
 I could go on forever!

 Pressure sensitivity works by sensing how hard or soft you are pushing down on the screen, just like a regular pencil.
 Imagine using a colored pencil: if you push harder, the color will be bolder and more opaque.
 If you lightly color with your pencil, the color will be faint and can be darkened in layers.
 This is JUST how an Apple Pencil works with Procreate, and it’s indispensable in creating professional digital art.